RobertsBatars/ai-node-builder/devdocs.md

 The foundation of the framework is the `BaseNode` class, which is an **Abstract Base Class (ABC)**.

 * **Why an ABC?** This Python feature acts as a strict contract.
 It enforces that every new node *must* implement the required `load()` and `execute()` methods, preventing incomplete nodes from being loaded and ensuring a consistent structure across the application.
+* **Global State Access**: The `BaseNode` constructor was updated to accept the `global_state` dictionary, giving every node instance read/write access to the persistent display context.

 To support the event-driven model, a new `EventNode` ABC was introduced, inheriting from `BaseNode`.
 It adds a new contract for nodes that are intended to start workflows:
 *   `async def start_listening(self, trigger_workflow_callback)`